jguerrer/splat-2_3dtiles_dm/readme.md

     parser.add_argument("--flyers_num", type=int, default=25, help="Number of nearest neighbors for removing outliers.
 Default is 25.")
     parser.add_argument("--flyers_dis", type=float, default=10, help="Distance factor for removing outliers.
 Smaller values remove more points.
 Default is 10.")

+# Additions:
+## Geospatial translations
+    Geospatial datasets require a different workflow from the cameras and pointclouds, gaussian splat generationa and 3d tileset creation.

+    Creating gaussian splats from world coordinates introduce numeric errors, which must be take care at different stages..
+   1  When exporting datasets in world coords, UTM or some xyz same unit coords, the large numbers must be scaled or translated to become close to zero,
+    - the classical approach is either compute a centroid number and use it for translation of the complete dataset, but may require a complete pass over the dataset.
+    - Another approach is to take a single point, the first and use it to scale all data around it, no it is immediately converted.
+    In all cases, the coordinate must be stored in local coordinates, with EPSG code and converted into WGS84 coord.
+    3D tiles use ECEF coords.

+For the process, ECEF is used for exporting

+    Once points are transformed, the gaussians are computed and the splat or ply output is turned into 3d tiles, using the center coordinate as reference for the dataset.